jdixon34-utk/Chess/README.md

 * Jake Shoffner [Jxk0be](https://github.com/Jxk0be)

 ## About ChessWebsite
-Our goal was to create a chess website that enabled the user to learn the basics of chess and improve their game over time by playing against our chess engine.
+ChessWebsite is a chess web application that enables the user to learn the basics of chess and improve their game over time by playing against our custom chess engine.

 ## Installation
 Before we begin, **download the latest version of [Node.js](https://nodejs.org/en/)** from their website.
 This is needed to install dependencies and run the application.